 By the end of fifth grade, students apply their understanding of scale at macro (time and space) and micro (particles of matter) levels to understand patterns and scale across life, earth and space, and physical sciences.
-In this grade level, students will develop a basic understanding of conservation of matter, forces, patterns of Sun, moon, and starts, and that genetic information can be passed down from parent to offspring genetic inheritance.
+In this grade level, students will develop a basic understanding of conservation of matter, forces, patterns of Sun, moon, and stars, and genetic inheritance.
 Student investigations focus on collecting and making sense of observational data and measurements using the science and engineering practices: ask questions and define problems, develop and use models, plan and carry out investigations, analyze and interpret data, use mathematics and computational thinking, construct explanations and design solutions, engage in argument from evidence, and obtain, evaluate, and communicate information.
 While individual lessons may include connections to any of the crosscutting concepts, the standards in fifth grade focus on helping students understand phenomena through scale, proportion and quantity and patterns.